 The Corrections Division is the largest division of the Lorain County Sheriff's Office who's main purpose is to maintain the safety and security of all persons incarcerated in the Lorain County Jail.
-The County jail is virtually a small city with in-house medical staff and infirmary, on site full scale laundry, professional kitchen, library, maintenance and janitorial workers, chaplain and a contract commissary service.
+The County jail is virtually a small city with in-house medical staff, mental health staff, and infirmary, on site full scale laundry, professional kitchen, library, maintenance and janitorial workers, chaplain and a contract commissary service.

 The Corrections Division receives inmates from the police agencies in the county, the Ohio Department of Corrections for parole violations, the Probation Department for probation violations and the Lorain County Common Pleas & Municipal Courts.